Ferenc Feketehalmy-Czeydner: World War II

 In January 1942, troops under his command conducted a large-scale retaliation in Bačka (Bácska) which had been occupied by Hungary.
 The operation was arranged by Feketehalmy-Czeydner after the assassination of several Hungarian gendarmes and soldiers and Yugoslav partisans' sabotage.
 Three battalions under Colonel László Deák were dispatched to the area where they received assistance from local police, gendarmerie and army units that were home.

 At Žabalj (Zsablya) been observed in its vicinity, the partisans were under orders of Feketehalmy-Czeydner the entire population was massacred.
-From 21-23 January a pogrom was held in Novi Sad (Újvidék), when nearly 800 people, including 550 Jews and 292 Serbs were murdered.
+From 21 to 23 January a pogrom was held in Novi Sad (Újvidék), when nearly 800 people, including 550 Jews and 292 Serbs were murdered.
 A total of up to adjust the action on 31 January had been murdered 3,808 people.

 The Novi Sad massacre sparked protests in Hungary, which were led by the chairman of the opposition Smallholders Party, Endre Bajcsy-Zsilinszky.
 As a result, Feketehalmy was retired, but remained unpunished.
 As recently as September 1943, when Hungary was already in negotiations with Western powers over a separate peace, a case was brought against the officers responsible.

 On 14 December 1943 the trial of three police officers and twelve Honvéds was opened.
 Feketehalmy-Czeydner was sentenced to 15 years in prison, while seven co-defendants received sentences of over ten years.
 On 15 January-Czeydner Feketehalmy fled with three other convicts to Vienna, where they requested political asylum.
 An extradition request by the Hungarian government was denied by Adolf Hitler.

 In March 1944 Feketehalmy served in the Waffen SS at first and then joined the II SS Panzer Corps.
 After the coup of Hitler faithful by the Arrow Cross party under Ferenc Szálasi he went back to Hungary in October 1944 and became Deputy Minister of Defence.
 He was assigned to the war with the establishment of XVII Hungarian-SS corps that practically existed only on paper.